feliperdamaceno/syncrate/README.md

 **Creating a Base Class**

-This class include helper methods that allow re-rendering, and it also handles the shadowDOM for us.
+This class includes helper methods to handle shadow DOM and rendering.

 ```typescript
 class BaseElement extends HTMLElement {